B2B Video Production: A Practical Guide for 2026

 Measure usefulness before vanity

-The strongest ROI conversations don’t start with views.
-They start with business use.
+The strongest ROI conversations I sit in don’t start with view counts.
+They start with how the video actually gets used.

 Look at questions like these: